ripleyXLR8/intex-SSP-H-20-1-ESP32_spa_manager/README.md

 **WARNING : The circuit in this project uses main voltage (220-240 Volt AC in western Europe).
 This can be deadly if not handled properly!
 You can easily hurt yourself as well.
 Build this circuit at your own risk.**

 This project aims to provide a replacement for the motherboard of the Intex SSP-20 motherboard.
 My wish was to be able to remote control the spa and integrate it in my domotic system (I'm using Jeedom https://www.jeedom.com/, an open-source system, but it should work with other system since it rely on MQTT protocol).
-The second goal of this project is to improve the reliability of this spa and specificaly to solve a random E95 error problem.
+The second goal of this project is to improve the reliability of this spa and specificaly to solve a random E95 or E9X error problem.
 My spa was still under waranty when i started this project so I tried to be as stealth as possible...

 ## 1) Intex motherboard reverse engineering
 Below the annotate picture of the motherboard with my understanding of its working principle.